-In a recent expose, major construction errors, immediate demolition of newly renovated buildings, and millions lost in administrative blunders plague the Los Angeles Community College District.
-Learn about how billions have been lost due to poor planning and terrible mistakes in Los Angeles.
+An investigation revealed major construction errors, immediate demolition of newly renovated buildings, and millions lost in administrative blunders in the Los Angeles Community College District.
+Learn about how billions lost due to poor planning and terrible mistakes in Los Angeles.

 Few would argue that the budgets of most community colleges

 across the country are pinched to the limit today.
 The answer to overcrowded classrooms, long waitlists